oktadev/okta-blog/_source/_posts/2020-08-03-developer-certification.md

 **NOTE:** Once you submit Part II, any additional changes you make to your Okta org will not be counted in the grading of your exam.

 The release of the new Okta Developer Exam is timely.
 For Okta, providing developers with the right tools and services is a strong priority.
 The Developer Exam experience is topnotch.
-But, don’t take my word for it.
+But, don't take my word for it.
 Take the exam and use the feedback feature to let us know what you think.

 If you are a developer who uses Okta on a regular basis, I encourage you to pursue the Okta Developer Certification.
 You're already building these skills and using them for your work—why not make it official on your resume and LinkedIn profile?
 The developer exam covers real-world relevant topics.
 Learn more about the new Okta Developer Exam [here](https://www.okta.com/okta-developer-exam-study-guide), and contact the Okta Certification team at certification@okta.com if you have any questions.